macaroni-os/macaroni-site/site/content/blog/phoenix-23.05.md

-a special user **Marcello Basso** aka `nomorelogic` who developing a GUI for `luet`, available in our repository with the name [`pageant`](https://github.com/macaroni-os/pageant) that is been written in Pascal and that could be used to search packages, show files owned by packages and soon with others good features.
+a special user **Marcello Basso** aka `nomorelogic` who developing a GUI for `luet`, available in our repository with the name [`pageant`](https://github.com/macaroni-os/pageant) that is been written with Lazarus and Free Pascal and that could be used to search packages, show files owned by packages and soon with others good features.

 The `pageant` is yet in high development phase and is available as version `0.0.4_alpha`.